 - All money must be in an envelope marked with your child’s name, grade and purpose.

-- Check your childs’ school supplies and class folder every evening.
+- School supplies and class folder must be checked every evening.

 - The children must bring their own snack and drink each day.

 - Thursday brown envelope should be returned either Friday or Monday morning.